dimitarg/talks/sane-dbc/PITCHME.md

 ---
 ### Java - Current state of affairs

-- ORM |
+- Mostly generated SQL |
+    * But handwritten SQL is the best SQL
-- Code generation (jOOQ) |
+- No type safety for effects |
-- Utilities - Spring JdbcTemplate, Apache DbUtils, etc |
+    * Results in distributed system fallacies
+- Lack of referential transparency
+    * Cannot reason about programs
+    * Cannot compose programs
 ---
 ### A program in plain JDBC